hexbus/ppebcr-docs/README.md

 ## 🖥 Flashing Procedure

 1. Disconnect Pico W from PPEB board (or flash prior to full assembly).
-2. Connect Pico W to PC via microUSB while holding **BOOTSEL** button.
+2. Connect Pico W to PC via MicroUSB while holding **BOOTSEL** button.
 3. Copy `memtest2.uf2` to the Pico W mass storage device (`RPI-RP2`).
 4. Pico will reboot into the memory tester.